Man bathes wife with hot water in Ondo

-A housewife, Iyanu Ojo is lying critically ill at the Owo general hospital, in Ondo State, after her husband, Oluwaseun Ojo reportedly bathes her with hot water after a fracas.
+A housewife, Iyanu Ojo, is lying critically ill at the Owo General Hospital, in Ondo State, after her husband, Oluwaseun Ojo, reportedly bathed her with hot water after a fracas.

-The couple reportedly had a disagreement and after, the husband went to the kitchen and after boiling water, poured it on her.
+The couple reportedly had a disagreement and the husband went to the kitchen to boil water after which he poured it on her.

-She was reportedly rushed to the general hospital in the town where she was treated and admitted.

-The state police image maker, Funmi Odunlami said that the matter was not reported at the Owo Divisional Police station.
+The state police image maker, Funmi Odunlami, said the matter was not reported at the Owo Divisional Police station.

 Also Read: